 Considering parallelization on CPUs, the number of computation threads are recommended to be not larger than the number of physical CPU cores.
-Because if there are lots of calculation tasks in all CPUs, it is difficult for the system to specify idle CPU to do scheduling, which could easily lead to bad performance such as Caffe, CNTK and Torch at 8 threads on 4-core CPUs.
-On single core CPU version, the performance of TensorFlow is much worse than others, the reason of which is because the BLAS library (i.e., Eigen-3.2) that TensorFlow (v0.9.0) used does not support AVX (x86\64) [9], while OpenBLAS which is used by other three
+On single core CPU version, the performance of TensorFlow is much worse than others, simply because the current BLAS library (i.e., Eigen-3.2) used by TensorFlow v0.9.0 does not support AVX (x86\64) [9], while OpenBLAS which is used by other three tools supports [10].
+Fortunately, Eigen-3.3 adds support for AVX (x86\64) and it would be applied to newer version of TensorFlow.